The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 Eat modest portions of food for breakfast

-Mediterraneans usually consume modest portions of food for breakfast — a couple of olives, some cheese, some lemon and honey, things like that.
+Mediterraneans usually consume modest portions of food for breakfast — a couple of olives, some cheese, some lemon and honey, and things like that.

 If you tire of eating uncooked fresh fruit, get creative.
 Poach pears in pomegranate juice with a little bit of honey subsequently.
-You can serve over greek yogurt and reduce the sauce: grill pineapple or other fruits and drizzle with honey.
+You can serve over Greek yogurt and reduce the sauce: grill pineapple or other fruits and drizzle with honey.
 Make sorbet from fruit, including avocado (it is indeed a fruit).
 Materials a fig or date with goat cheese and sprinkle on a few nuts.
 Create a brown rice apple crisp or possibly a whole-wheat fruit sour.

 Make intelligent food choices

-“Extra-virgin” and”virgin” olive oils — the least processed forms — also contain the highest levels of the protective plant chemicals that provide antioxidant effects.
+“Extra-virgin” and”virgin” olive oils — the least processed forms — also contain the highest levels of protective plant chemicals that provide antioxidant effects.

 Omega-3 fatty acids lower triglycerides, help reduce sudden heart attacks, improve your blood vessels’ health, and assist in moderate blood pressure.